 How to Make Italian Anise Cookies

 Making these Italian Anise cookies is really simple — no kneading or chilling dough required.
-And thanks to Country Crock Baking Sticks, no waiting for butter to soften either.

 However, you will need an electric mixer.
 I used my stand mixer, but you could use a hand mixer instead.
 Either will do the trick.